baharkose/Online-StopWatch/README.md

 # Online-StopWatch

-This project is about online stopwatch.
+This project is about online stopwatch..
 It is designed for kids and cat lovers.
 For the stopWatch app, it is used interval function.

 <div align=center>